 With value-based salaries, experience is the only pay differentiator for employees in the same position.
 This emphasis makes it all the more important to have an objective system for evaluating team members’ skills and knowledge.

-As companies plan their office futures, salaries will be more than an accounting issue.
-How you choose to pay remote employees will have lasting impacts on your company culture.
+Salaries are more than accounting decisions.
+How you choose to pay your remote employees will have a lasting impact on your company culture.

-Whatever you choose to do, communicate your remote-pay philosophy sooner rather than later to employees.
-The decision to pay based on location (or not) affects team members’ livelihoods.
-Be transparent about your plans so they can prepare for the future alongside your company.
+Whatever you choose to do, it’s critical to communicate your remote-pay philosophy sooner rather than later to employees.
+This transparency about your plans will help both you and your people prepare for the future.